Category: painting Subject: woman Mediums: acrylic paints, own technique

 Size: 120 H x 80 W x 2,5 [cm] / 47,2 H x 31,5 W x 1 [in] Year: 2018

-‘Pattern’ is a new painting by Ania Luk.
+‘Pattern’ is a one-off premium painting by Ania Luk.
 An original, emotional composition referring to the art deco painting, maintained in the current style, which combines cubism, abstraction and realism.
 We see on it a combination of a decorative pattern referring to the art deco with the image of a sensual woman with dark hair.
 The unique, subdued colors create a sensual and elegant image in the form.

 As a Ukrainian-born French artist, of the Art Deco era, Sonia Delaunay once said: